You can file bankruptcy for student loans, including private student loans. You can do so even if you're current on your repayment.

-- file chapter 7 bankruptcy or chapter 13 bankruptcy and
+- file a Chapter 7 bankruptcy or Chapter 13 bankruptcy and

 - file an adversary proceeding to discharge your private student loan debt.

-What the Bankruptcy Code says about discharging student loans
+What the Bankruptcy Code says about the dischargeability of private student loans

 Under the Brunner test, the bankruptcy court asks three questions: